7rikazhexde/go-multi-version-manager/README.md

 ## 📋 Prerequisite

+> [!IMPORTANT]
-Please add the following Go environment configuration to your `~/.bashrc` file for gomvm to work properly.
+> Add the following Go environment configuration to your `~/.bashrc` file for gomvm to work properly.
+For more details, see [Go Environment Variables and PATH Configuration Guide](docs/go-environment-settings.md).

-The following functions are enabled by the configulation:
+This configuration enables:

 - ✅ Version persistence across shell sessions
 - ✅ Automatic version selection based on your saved preferences